mjones3/architect-transcript-insights/README.md

 - **Live Transcript**: View real-time transcription in the left panel
 - **Speaker Identification**: Different speakers are automatically identified and color-coded
-- **Meeting Summary**: The middle panel updates periodically with:
+- **Claude AI Summary**: The middle panel updates periodically with:
   - Key discussion points
-  - Architecture decisions and considerations (highlighted)
+  - **Architecture decisions and considerations (in BOLD)**
+  - **Architecture-related action items (in BOLD)**
-  - Action items with assignees
+  - Regular action items with assignees

-### Querying Knowledge
+### Querying Your Claude Projects

 - Use the right panel to ask architecture-related questions
+- Queries are answered using:
+  - Your Claude Projects knowledge base (previous transcripts and documentation)
-- Queries are answered using AWS Well-Architected Framework principles
+  - AWS Well-Architected Framework principles
+  - Claude's extensive architecture knowledge
-- Select projects to query against their specific knowledge base
+- Select specific projects to focus the query on their knowledge

 ### Saving Transcripts

-- Click "Save & Close" to save the enriched transcript
+- Click "Save & Close" to:
+  1. **Upload FULL transcript to selected Claude Projects** (for AI knowledge base)
+  2. **Save to S3** (for archival and compliance)
+  3. **Download locally** (as backup)
-- Transcripts are saved as Markdown files with:
+- Transcripts include:
-  - Full transcript with timestamps
+  - Complete unedited transcript with timestamps and confidence scores
-  - AI-generated summary
+  - AI-generated executive summary
-  - Categorized action items
+  - Categorized action items with architecture items **in bold**
-  - Architecture decisions highlighted
+  - Full metadata and speaker information

+## 📚 Claude Projects Integration

+This tool deeply integrates with Claude Projects to build your knowledge base:

+### What Gets Uploaded
+- **Full Transcripts**: Complete, unedited meeting transcripts (not just summaries)
+- **Rich Metadata**: Speaker information, timestamps, confidence scores
+- **Structured Summaries**: Key points, architecture decisions, action items
+- **Project Context**: Associated with specific Claude Projects for context

+### How It Helps
+1. **Knowledge Accumulation**: Each meeting adds to your project's knowledge base
+2. **Contextual Queries**: Future queries can reference past meetings and decisions
+3. **Pattern Recognition**: Claude learns your team's terminology and patterns
+4. **Architecture Evolution**: Track how your architecture decisions evolve over time

 ## 🎨 User Interface Layout